mtkAtGH/apax/README.md

 It declares a maximal precision as 2^num_of_word_bits minus one, minus ASCII '0' (48).
 Values below ASCII '0' are used for housekeeping.

 So this is not the 1989 vintage source because its been changed as above to let gcc [version 8.3.1 20191121 (Red Hat 8.3.1-5)] compile successfully without warnings.
-The original `makefile` was identical to `apa.mak` and it has been change for the gcc archive creation rule action.
+The original `makefile` was identical to `apa.mak` and it has been changed for the gcc archive creation rule and `ar` action.

 APA(X) is a command line utility with a rudimentary text helper triggered by the '?'`<return>` character input